MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 Time Travel Debugging (TTD) is a solution that allows you to record the execution of an app or process, then replay it going both forwards and backwards.
 Today's debuggers typically allow you to start at specific point in time and only go forward.
 TTD allows you to go back in time to better understand the conditions that lead up to the bug and replay it multiple times to learn how best to fix the problem.

-TTD has advantages over crash dump files, which often are missing the code execution that led up to the ultimate failure.
+TTD can have advantages over crash dump files, which often are missing the code execution that led up to the ultimate failure.

-In the event you can't figure it out the issue yourself, you can simply share the trace with a co-worker and they can look at exactly what you're looking at.
+In the event you can't figure out the issue yourself, you can simply share the trace with a co-worker and they can look at exactly what you're looking at.
 This can allow for easier collaboration then live debugging, as the recorded instructions are the same, where the address locations and code execution will be different on different PCs.
 You can also share a specific point in time to help your colaborator figure out where to start.

 TTD is lightweight and works to add minimal overhead as it captures code execution in trace files.
 The performance impact is similar to attaching a non-invasive debugger connection.

-TTD currently supports only user mode operation.

 ##  Comparison of Debugging Tools